Song of the Earth (ballet)

-Das Lied von der Erde (The Song of the Earth) is a symphonic work written by the Austrian composer Gustav Mahler in 1908–1909.
+The Song of the Earth is a ballet based on Das Lied von der Erde, a symphonic work written by the Austrian composer Gustav Mahler in 1908–1909.
 It is scored for two voices and orchestra, and has been used for ballets by several well-known choreographers, including Antony Tudor (1908–1987), Kenneth MacMillan (1929–1992), Heinz Spoerli (born 1940), and John Neumeier (born 1939).

 Tudor version

 As staff choreographer with Ballet theatre (later American Ballet Theatre), Antony Tudor began creating a ballet set to Mahler's Das Lied von der Erde.
 The six songs based on ancient Chinese poems, expressing the transience of human existence, had long interested him as a choreographic possibility.
 He explained their appeal: "Like the seasons, human experience is cyclical and has no sudden beginning or end."
 His ballet, entitled Shadow of the Wind, had its premiere on 14 April 1948 at the Metropolitan Opera House in New York.
 Scenery, costumes, and lighting were designed by Jo Mielziner.
 The dancers were Igor Youskevitch, Hugh Laing, and Dimitri Romanoff (in "Six Idlers of the Bamboo Valley," set to song I); Alicia Alonso, John Kriza, and Mary Burr (in "The Abandoned Wife," set to song II); Ruth Ann Koesun and Crandall Diehl (in "My Lord Summons Me," set to song III); Diana Adams and Zachary Solov (in "The Lotus Gatherers," set to song IV); Hugh Laing (in "Conversation with Winepot and Bird," set to song V); and Nana Goldner, Hugh Laing, and Dimitri Romanoff (in "Poem for the Guitar," set to song VI).
 Photographs of the cast by Carl Van Vechten show elaborate costumes of flowing draperies in pseudo-Chinese style and the dancers in supposedly Oriental attitudes.

 The ballet was not a success, receiving scarcely a positive word in the press.
 John Martin, writing in the New York Times, damned it with faint praise.
 "To this combination of ancient Chinese classic hedonism already screened through a process of Germanic Weltschmerz, Tudor has deliberately added the academic formation of the traditional ballet.
 The work had only three performances, the last of which played to a house that had dropped to 24 percent capacity.